INFORMATION FOR FALL ADMISSION

 LVN applicants, submit a copy of your current LVN license.

 DUE BY FEBRUARY 14TH TO THE UNIVERSITY ADMISSIONS OFFICE

-All official transcripts, from every college or university attended, are due only to the CSUEB Admissions Office, NOT the Nursing Department.
+All official transcripts, from every college or university attended (outside of CSUEB), are due only to the CSUEB Admissions Office, NOT the Nursing Department.

 Do NOT send any transcripts to the Nursing Department.

 All nursing prerequisites must be completed by the end of the Fall term in which you apply, one year before the program begins.